 Petroleum inspection fees result from the fees imposed under s.
 168.12(1), Wis.
-Stats., and payments received under ss.
+Stats., and payments that were received under ss.
 101.143(4)(h)1m, 101.143(5)(a), and 101.143(5)(c), Wis.
+Stats.
+As of July 1, 2013, these payments are received under ss.
+292.63(4)(h)1m, 292.63(5)(a), and 292.63(5)(c), Wis.
 Stats.
 Under s.
 168.12(1), Wis.
 Stats., a \$0.02 per gallon fee is imposed by the State on suppliers of petroleum products received for sale in Wisconsin.
 The per gallon fees are paid to the State of Wisconsin Department of Revenue by suppliers, along with motor fuel taxes, and are initially deposited into the Transportation Fund.
 The Department of Revenue determines the amount collected for the per gallon fees and remits it to the program's trustee on a monthly basis.
 The trustee transfers petroleum inspection fees in excess of the amount needed to meet debt service requirements and to pay administrative costs of the Petroleum Inspection Fee Revenue Obligations Program to the State of Wisconsin Petroleum Inspection Fund, free of the first lien pledge of the program resolution.
 The State uses the fees transferred to the State of Wisconsin Petroleum Inspection Fund to pay PECFA claims, PECFA program administrative costs, and other costs and transfers, including optional transfers to the trustee to redeem revenue bonds.

 The other petroleum inspection fees consist of penalty payments made under s.
 101.143(4)(h)1m, Wis.
 Stats., by consultants for submitting claims for ineligible costs; proceeds under s.
 101.143(5)(a), Wis.
 Stats., from the sale of remedial equipment and supplies that had originally been paid for by PECFA awards; and net recoveries under s.
 101.143(5)(c), Wis.
 Stats., related to the Wisconsin Attorney General's actions against fraudulent claims.
-In FY 2011-12, these other petroleum inspection fees totaled \$54,856 and were made available to the trustee.
-In FY 2010-11, the other petroleum inspection fees totaled \$2,698 and were made available to the trustee in either fiscal year because the trustee indicated that no deficiencies that would require the transfer of the fees existed in any of the program's accounts held by the trustee as of June 30, 2012, or June 30, 2011.
+In FY 2012-13, these other petroleum inspection fees totaled \$65,526 and were made available to the trustee.
+In FY 2011-12, the other petroleum inspection fees totaled \$54,856 and were made available to the trustee.
+These fees were not transferred to the trustee in either fiscal year because the trustee indicated that no deficiencies that would require the transfer of the fees existed in any of the program's accounts held by the trustee as of June 30, 2013, or June 30, 2012.